 - Click on the Run the troubleshooter button.

 If Windows detects any malfunctions or problems within your Camera app, it will provide a report at the end of the troubleshooting scan.

 This report will let you know what can be done about the issue.
 In most cases, if any problem is found, the troubleshooter will give you easy-to-follow prompts on how to solve it, you just have to follow along.

-After running the troubleshooter, check if we can’t find your camera 0xa00f4244 error is still present in the Camera app.
+After running the troubleshooter, check if the Windows Camera App Error Code 0xa00f4244 is still present in the Camera app.

 4. Scan for malware

 - First, open Windows Defender from the notification area.